Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Compiler

-The compiler is the tool that transforms the source code written by the developer into a language that the computer can understand, usually in the form of object or machine code.
+The compiler is the tool that transforms the source code written by the developer into a language that the computer can understand, usually in the form of object code or machine code.

 Debugger